 The child is breathing faster or harder than usual (i.e. more effort is being used which you can see by the in-drawing around the ribs or around the trachea)

-The number of physiotherapy treatments per day should increase in the presence of a wet or moist sounding cough.
+The number, or duration, of physiotherapy treatments per day should increase in the presence of a wet or moist sounding cough.

 Managing bronchiectasis in children

-The management of children and adolescents with bronchiectasis will differ to that in adults.
-Many of the established techniques of adult influence have been extrapolated to the paediatric population group.
+The management of children and adolescents with bronchiectasis will differ to that of adults.
+Many of the established techniques have been extrapolated from adult practices to the paediatric population group.
 A few studies have been reported in the paediatric population and mostly in the cystic fibrosis group; however the majority are still adult studies.